abarriosr/content-hub-farm/README.md

 The **--fast** option avoids asking you again and just reads from the stored answers in that file, using that information to create the configuration files.
 Depending on what changes you made you might need to recheck your ngrok setup too.

-Then you would need to enable Xdebug in the container you want to debug.
-You can disable that later when you dont need it:

-        $./chf <container> enable_xdebug  ; Enables Xdebug in container.
-        $./chf <container> disable_xdebug ; Disables Xdebug in container.

 It is good to keep xdebug disabled (default option) if you are not actively debugging because that speeds up PHP processing times.